aenavidad/historical-series-re-Belize/work/dec-22/free-text-nov-25.md

 13. at 3 dec 2022 at 19.35 est, continue step 6 by building log in table 3 (log),
 14. as of 4 dec 2022 at 18.07 est, the rule for versioning in table 3 (log) are -
     - start at version 0.1.0 and increase x for each subsequent 'release' as per [semver faq](https://semver.org/#faq),
-    - each 'release' has, at least, both stats and events records, similar to or in keeping with those records in v 0.1.0 ie in red/HURR BZ V1 *.tsv,
+    - each 'release' has, at least, both stats and events records, similar to or in keeping with those records in v 0.1.0 ie in red/HURR BZ V1 *.tsv (ie more than just a few records of each type),
+15. as of 4 dec 2022 at 23.21 est, the rules for versioning in table 3 (log) given in step 14 above are modified as -
+    - each release has all (most?) records in red/HURR BZ V1, which are now to be listed in [[v-log]],
+16. all versioning work also to be routed to [[v-log]],
-15. xx
+17. xx

 # output
 ## table 3 (log)